These are all the countries UK travellers can visit without quarantine

 You must fill out a ‘health declaration’ form before departure and present a negative test result from within the past 72 hours on arrival.
 There are no direct flights.

 All visitors, including British travellers, are now subject to random testing at Greek ports and airports.
 If chosen, you will then have to move directly on to your accommodation, where you will be required to quarantine for 14 days in the event of a positive result.
-Make sure to fill out this ‘passenger locator’ form before you leave.
+You must also fill out this ‘passenger locator’ form before you leave, and provide a negative test result from within the past 72 hours on arrival.
 Flights are now available through Wizz Air, Ryanair and BA.

 As of October 25, the Maldives is now on the UK’s ‘travel-corridor’ list.
 All international visitors must present a negative test result from within 96 hours of arrival.
 British Airways is already running direct flights.

-Note: UPDATE: As of November 5, a new national lockdown has come into force in England – meaning both domestic and overseas holidays will be banned until at least December 2.
-Only those travelling for ‘business or education’ reasons will be exempt.